Dan Green

 Everything You Need To Know About USDA Mortgages In 90 Seconds

-Homes that fall in USDA mortgage zones must also meet three other criteria to be USDA-eligible.
+Homes within USDA mortgage zones must also meet three other criteria to qualify.

-The first additional USDA eligibility standard for homes is property type.
-Homes must be zoned for single-family residency and must be the buyer’s primary residence within 60 days of settlement.
+The first criterion is property type.
+Homes must be zoned for single-family residence and be the buyer’s primary residence within 60 days of settlement.

-Eligible home types for USDA loans include existing single-family homes, new construction single-family homes, modular homes, townhomes, and certain manufactured homes.
+Eligible home types include existing single-family homes, new constructions, modular homes, townhomes, and certain manufactured homes.

-2-4 unit homes and investment and commercial properties are ineligible.
+2-4 unit homes, investment properties, and commercial properties are ineligible.

-The second additional USDA eligibility standard for homes is property condition.
-USDA-eligible homes must be in decent condition and meet the USDA’s safety, structural, and sanitary standards.
+The second criterion is property condition.
+USDA-eligible homes must be in good condition and meet the USDA’s safety, structural, and sanitary standards.

-While the USDA does not enforce a maximum square footage requirement or a loan size limit, USDA homes should be modest with only limited excessive features.
-Homes that are relatively large or expensive for the area are typically not eligible for USDA loans.
+Although the USDA does not have a maximum square footage requirement or loan size limit, homes should be modest without excessive luxury features.
+Homes that are large or expensive for the area may not be eligible.

-Lastly, home buyers using USDA mortgages must meet specific income and credit score requirements, as outlined in the article “What Is A USDA Loan?”
+Additionally, home buyers must meet specific income and credit score requirements.
+For more details, refer to “What Is A USDA Loan?”

 Common USDA Eligibility Map Questions

-Readers send us questions about USDA eligibility via the Homebuyer.com YouTube channel.
-Here are some of the common ones.
+We receive questions about USDA eligibility via the Homebuyer.com YouTube.
+Below are some common ones.

 How often is the USDA Eligibility Map updated?

 The USDA Eligibility Map is updated when rural area boundaries change.
-There is no fixed schedule for USDA updates.
-Revisit the map regularly for accurate information.
-The last major update was September 28, 2023.
-There were minor updates in Summer 2023.
+There is no fixed schedule for updates, so check regularly for accurate information.
+The last major update was September 28, 2023, with minor updates earlier that summer.

 Can I use a USDA mortgage to buy a mobile or manufactured home?

-Yes, some manufactured homes qualify for a USDA mortgage.
-Manufactured homes must meet the USDA’s structural and safety requirements.
-They must be permanently installed on a foundation and connected to necessary utilities.
+Yes, certain manufactured homes qualify for a USDA mortgage.
+These homes must meet the USDA’s structural and safety standards, be permanently installed on a foundation, and connected to essential utilities.

-Can I use a USDA mortgage for an investment property or a vacation home?
+Can I use a USDA mortgage for an investment property or vacation home?

-No, USDA mortgages are for primary residences only.
-Investment properties, vacation homes, and short-term rentals do not meet USDA eligibility standards.
+No, USDA loans are only for primary residences.
+Investment properties, vacation homes, and short-term rentals do not qualify.

 Do I have to be a first-time homebuyer to use a USDA mortgage?

-No, USDA mortgages are not limited to first-time home buyers.
-First-time and repeat homebuyers who meet the USDA’s income and credit requirements can apply for USDA home loans.
+No, USDA mortgages are available to both first-time and repeat homebuyers who meet the USDA’s income and credit requirements.

 Is there leniency for homes close to USDA-eligible areas?

-USDA mortgages are for homes in USDA Eligible Areas only.
-Homes outside of a USDA-eligible area are ineligible.
-Use the USDA Eligibility Map to find other nearby homes that meet the location requirement.
+USDA mortgages are strictly for homes in eligible areas.
+Homes outside these areas do not qualify.
+Use the USDA Eligibility Map to explore other homes that meet the location criteria.

 Can I still apply for a USDA mortgage with a low credit score?

-Yes, USDA mortgages are for buyers of all credit types.
-However, buyers must meet USDA income requirements, and some lenders apply a minimum credit score to USDA mortgage applications.
+Yes, USDA mortgages are open to buyers with varying credit scores.
+However, buyers must meet income requirements, and some lenders may require a minimum credit score for USDA loans.

 Stay Updated with USDA Eligibility Changes

-The USDA updates its eligibility maps regularly as areas grow and change.
-You can sign up for Homebuyer.com’s email newsletter to keep up-to-date.
-We send updates and news about USDA mortgages and other helpful information for first-time home buyers.
+The USDA regularly updates its eligibility maps as regions grow and develop.
+Sign up for Homebuyer.com’s email newsletter to receive updates and information on USDA loans and other resources for first-time homebuyers.

 The USDA Eligibility Map is a free tool that shows which U.S. homes may qualify for a USDA mortgage.